zack2016/smarthome/doc/user/source/referenz/metadata/plugin_global.rst

     #    py_maxversion:              # maximum Python version to use this plugin (leave empty if no special requirement)
         multi_instance: true        # plugin supports multi instance (if not specified, False is assumed)

+        configuration_needed: true  # False: The plugin will be enabled by the Admin GUI without configuration

         classname: <plugin_class>   # Name of the class that implements the plugin

 Beschreibung der Schlüsselbegriffe im Abschnitt ``plugin:``